Framework Computer: Framework Laptop 13

 The internals of a Framework Laptop 13 can be accessed in less than a minute with a single screwdriver.

 In July 2021, Framework began fulfillment of their first product, the Framework Laptop (retroactively the Framework Laptop 13), with an 11th Gen Intel Core i5 or i7 chip to the US and Canada.
 In December 2021, Framework opened pre-orders to the UK, Germany and France.
 In February 2022, pre-ordering became available for Ireland, Austria and The Netherlands.

 The Framework Laptop received a 10 out of 10 in iFixit's repairability score.
 The standard Framework Laptop ships as a fully assembled laptop, while the Framework Laptop DIY Edition ships with the RAM, storage, operating system, and in 11th Gen, the WiFi module uninstalled.
 All of these modules can be ordered with the DIY edition for an additional fee, or left out and purchased separately.

 In May 2022, the company launched their Framework Laptop with a 12th Gen Intel Core i5 or i7 chip that ships with an upgraded back panel, alongside their 12 Gen Upgrade Kit, to allow 11th Gen users to upgrade their laptops.
 In September 2022, pre-ordering became available for Australia.

 In September 2022, the company launched a Chromebook edition based on their 12th Gen Intel model for $999.
 Unlike the standard laptop, the Chromebook's specification is fixed to an i5-1240P, 8 GB of RAM, and a 256 GB SSD, but it retains the same upgradability as the standard laptop.
 Framework claims that the Chromebook edition has upgraded speakers and batteries compared to the standard laptop, but the speakers were described as "muffled" by ZDnet and the battery life was rated as quite poor for a Chromebook by ZDnet, Engadget, and PCMag.
 The Chromebook was also criticized for its price.

 In March 2023, the company announced their Framework Laptop featuring 13th Gen Intel Core and AMD Ryzen 7040 processors.
 The designation of Framework Laptop 13 was adopted to distinguish it from the concurrently announced Framework Laptop 16.
 During this same event, Framework announced a higher capacity 61 Wh battery, a matte display option, and a Cooler Master case to house Framework motherboards.
 The initial shipments of the AMD-based Framework laptops were delayed due to electrical and firmware related issues.

 In May 2024, the company announced their Framework Laptop 13 featuring an Intel Core Ultra Series 1 processor.

 In February 2025, the company announced their Framework Laptop 13 featuring AMD Ryzen AI 300 series as well as adding the improvements introduced with the Intel model.
-The upgraded model supports up to 96 GB of DDR5 memory and has a 2.8K 120 Hz display.
+The upgraded model supports up to 96 GB of DDR5 memory and has a 2.8K 120 Hz IPS display.
 The design retains Framework's emphasis on modularity, ensuring that most parts are compatible with earlier releases.
 Pricing for the DIY edition starts at $899, pre-built systems start at $1,099.